vasavi168/docs/v2/reach/suppressions/unsubscribers.md

 {endpoint}outgoing/suppressions/unsubscribers/{id}
 ```

-Replace the {id} with the actual id of the contact that you would like to delete.
+Replace the {id} with the actual id of the receiver that you would like to delete.

 #### Example Request